Homemade Vegetable Medley Pickling Inspiration and Recipes: Part 1 of 3

 For our Spicy Garlic Dill pouch, here’s how we handled each of the vegetables:

-• All Vegetables were washed thoroughly.
+• All vegetables were washed thoroughly.

 • Bell Peppers: